cong-yang/Blade30/README.md

 # Blade30

 Blade30 is a comprehensive dataset for multiple blade-related tasks, including blade stitching, segmentation, defect detection, classification and deduplication, contamination detection and classification, and more.
 Blade30 was collected during the real drone-based wind turbine inspection in various environments.
-It contains 1,302 real drone-captured images covering 30 full blades captured under various conditions (both on- and off-shore), accompanied by a rich set of annotations such as defects and contaminations, etc. Thus, Blade30 leads in both quality and quantity.
+It contains 1,302 real drone-captured images covering 30 full blades captured under various conditions (both on- and off-shore), accompanied by a rich set of annotations such as defects and contaminations, etc. Thus, Blade30 leads in both quality and quantity. paper: https://www.sciencedirect.com/science/article/pii/S0960148122018481?via%3Dihub=

 <img src="./demo_rst/blade30.png" height="256">